UofT-DSI/sql/README.md

 Day 4: String Manipulation, CROSS & Self Joins, UNION & UNION ALL, INTERSECT & EXCEPT

-Day 5: INSERT, UPDATE, DELETE, Importing & Exporting Data, Normal Forms, Views
+Day 5: INSERT, UPDATE, DELETE, Importing & Exporting Data,

+Day 6: Normal Forms, Views

-Day 6: Broader Data Landscape, Ethics, Professional Practice, SQL in the wild, SQL in R & python
+Day 7: Broader Data Landscape, Ethics, Professional Practice, SQL in the wild, SQL in R & python

+Day 8: Professional Skills - Industry Case Study

+Day 9: TBD

 ## Folder Structure
 Below are the folders contained in this repo with a description of what they contain and information on how to use them.